HOUSTON—On this bright Sunday in February, history is being made.

-"And that's the point: To create unmanageable risk within these markets and let the traffickers know that no matter when you go or what you do, the only way to stay out of our sights is to never touch anything electronic.
+"And that's the point: To create unmanageable risk within these markets and let the traffickers know that no matter where you go or what you do, the only way to stay out of our sights is to never touch anything electronic.
 And if you do that, how are you going to advertise?
 And if you can't advertise, how are you going to make any money?

-"Were out there.
+"We’re out there.
 And there's nothing you can do about it."